-Whether or not your organization fully embraces the Lean business paradigm or just borrows some of its best practices, the methodology has many valuable tools and techniques.
-So many that it can be challenging to decide which one to use for various types of projects.
-There’s no “right” way to apply lean tools, but there are some situations for which particular techniques are generally well suited.
-Here are some of the ways our customers have used Lean to accelerate positive change within their organizations.
+Whether or not your organization fully embraces the Lean manufacturing business paradigm or just borrows some of its best practices, the methodology has many valuable tools and techniques.
+There are so many that it can be challenging to decide which one to use for a given project or problem.
+There’s no “right” way to apply lean tools to achieve continuous improvement, but there are some situations for which particular techniques are generally well suited.

-In this post, we’ve broken down the most useful tools that can be leveraged to support daily improvement, problem-solving, and strategic planning.
+We’ve broken down the most valuable tools that can be leveraged to support daily improvement, problem-solving, waste elimination, and strategic planning in this post.
 Before we get into specific tools, however, it is helpful to understand the common goals of all Lean tools.
 Each performs one or more of the following functions:

 - Communicate Information

 - Define and Share Standards

 - React to Variation

 - Prevent Variation from Occurring